 Helping with take home/open book exams - tutors should not help with these types of exams/assessment.

 Writing a dissertation or essay - writing anything for a student constitutes plagiarism.

 Writing code or statistical tests for a student to submit - is cheating/plagiarism.

-Helping with 'locked papers' - Locked papers are usually last year's papers, which are not publicly available.
+Helping with 'locked papers' - Locked papers are usually last year's A Level or GCSE papers, which are not publicly available.
 Schools often use these papers to assess students.
-We advise caution.

 Asking for solutions to question sheets - We advise caution.
 Especially if they are just showing you screenshots of a particular question.
 You should ask for the full original PDF/file with all the dates, years, and deadlines clearly visible, along with the department and/or School/University.
 This way you can tell if it is an assessed piece of work or not.
 If they refuse to show you the original file then refuse to tutor them.

 *** Spires does not condone cheating, plagiarism or unethical help of any kind ***

 We take a zero tolerance policy on both tutors and students found to be engaging in such practices.